stefanrenne/nl.stefanrenne.tasks/README.txt

 Stay organized without lifting a finger.
-Tasks is a Homey to-do list app that allow you to automatically creates and manages your tasks.
+Tasks is a Homey to-do list app that allow you to automatically create and manages your tasks.